 The costs of operating the Commission's water supply and transmission systems are allocated to the following communities under wholesale contracts based on a formula which considers each community's consumption with respect to total water output.
 Five-year contracts with the communities of Agawam and Southwick commenced on July 1, 2019.
-The Town of Longmeadow and East Longmeadow contracts are being negotiated to address changes in the contracts with respect to customers located in each other's community.
-These contracts were extended to February 29, 2020, with the expectation that once agreed a new contract will be executed and run until June 30, 2024.
+The Town of Longmeadow and East Longmeadow contracts were negotiated in Fiscal Year 2020 to address changes in the contracts with respect to few customers located in each other's community.
+The Town of East Longmeadow's contract was ratified, signed and will run until June 30, 2024.
+The Town of Longmeadow's contract continues to be negotiated with expectations that once agreed a new contract will be executed and run until June 30, 2024.
 All reservoirs, treatment and storage facilities, pump stations and water transmission mains, are owned by the Springfield Water and Sewer Commission.
 Each wholesale community owns and maintains the water distribution pipes within their borders.
 The Commission owns all distribution pipes in Springfield and Ludlow.